Distance learning program Gerontology (B.A.) – IU International University

 🔗 More Info https://www.iu-fernstudium.de

-• 3 flexible time models from full-time to part-time for every situation in life
+• 3 flexible time models from full-time to part-time for every situation

 • innovative learning concept with IU Learn app and digital teaching sessions